TSMotter/nanopb-exploration/readme.md

 - **ExampleC:** Fields callbacks for repeated fields;
 - **ExampleD:** Fields callbacks for repeated fields + repeated sub messages;
 - **ExampleE:** Protocol.options file + usage of fixed size char field;
+- **ExampleF:** Use HDLC protocol to control message framing where the message peayload is protobuf encoded;

 ___